matrix-org/matrix-spec-proposals/supporting-docs/projects/2016-02-07-matrix-dotnet-sdk.md

 ---
 # {{ page.title }}

-The .NET SDK provides a object oritented library to interact with Matrix.
+The .NET SDK provides an object oriented library to interact with Matrix.
 It is currently mature enough to be used for simple clients and bots.

 [Github](https://github.com/Half-Shot/matrix-dotnet-sdk)